apache/mesos/docs/authorization.md

 Similarly, when a framework launches a task, "run_tasks" ACLs are checked to see if the framework (`FrameworkInfo.principal`) is authorized to run the task/executor as the given user.
 If not authorized, the launch is rejected and the framework gets a TASK_LOST.

-In the same vein, when a user/principal attempts to shutdown a framework using the "/teardown" HTTP endpoint on the master, "shutdown_frameworks" ACLs are checked to see if the principal is authorized to shutdown the given framework.
-If not authorized, the shutdown is rejected and the user receives a `Forbidden` HTTP response.
+In the same vein, when a user/principal attempts to teardown a framework using the "/teardown" HTTP endpoint on the master, "teardown_frameworks" ACLs are checked to see if the principal is authorized to teardown the given framework.
+If not authorized, the teardown is rejected and the user receives a `Forbidden` HTTP response.

 If no user/principal is provided in a request to an HTTP endpoint and authentication is disabled, the `ANY` subject is used in the authorization.